-So where do you get the money?
-One source you may have available is your individual retirement account, or IRA.
-As a rule, you aren’t allowed to withdraw any money from your IRA until you are 59 1/2 years old.
+But where do you get the money?
+One source you might have available is your individual retirement account, or IRA.
+As a rule, you aren't allowed to withdraw money from your IRA until you are 59 1/2 years old.
 If you make premature withdrawals, you not only have to pay regular income tax on the money, but a 10% tax penalty as well.

 However, there are several exceptions to the early withdrawal rules.
 One of these is for first-time home buyers.

 If you qualify as a first-time home buyer, you can withdraw up to $10,000 from your IRA to use as a down payment (or to help build a home) without having to pay the 10% early withdrawal penalty.
 However, you'll still have to pay regular income tax on the withdrawal.

 If both you and your spouse are both first-time home buyers (and you both have IRAs), each of you can withdraw up to $10,000 without having to pay the 10% penalty.
 Thus, together a couple can withdraw up to $20,000.

 The definition of "first-time home buyer" in this case is broader than you might think.
 You qualify as a first-time home buyer so long as you had no ownership interest in a main home any time within two years before the date you acquire your new home.
 If you are married, your spouse must also meet this no-ownership requirement.

 Wait, it gets better.
 If you already own a home, you can make penalty-free withdrawals from your IRA to help any of the following people purchase a first home:

 Thus, for example, you could withdraw $10,000 from your IRA and give it to your son or daughter to help purchase a home.
 So long as the child is a first-time home buyer, you won't have to pay any penalty on the withdrawal.

 You can make more than one withdrawal for these purposes, but the total of all your first-time home buyer withdrawals cannot exceed $10,000.